pakkerman/go-vanillajs/README.md

 go install github.com/cosmtrek/air@latest
 ```

-To customize it, create a *.air.toml* file with
+To customize it, create a *.air.toml* file.
+On Linux and macOS, you can use
 ```toml
 # .air.toml
 root = "."